peter88213/nvhelp-de/source/plot_menu.rst

 **Change the level of the selected stages**

 Mit **Plot > Ebene ändern**
-kann man change the level of the selected stages.
+können Sie change the level of the selected stages.

 .. figure:: _images/plot_menu02.png
    :alt: novelibre Screenshot